mjbozo/hiden/README.md

 # HIDEN GO SQLITE DRIVER
-Hiden is a SQLite database driver written in Go.
+Hiden is (going to be) a SQLite database driver written in Go.

 It currently does not satisfy Go's database/sql interface, but probs will eventually.